 There are numerous bureaus in the police department.
+Each under a division that reports to a Captain.
 Following is a brief description of each.
 You can click the bureaus title below to learn more.
 Note: Animal Control is not a bureau within the police department.

 The Administration of the Police Department consists of five members; the chief of police, deputy chief and three captains who are division commanders.